jkozik/freeswitchsignalwire2025/README.md

 # Freeswitch docker container linked to Signalwire 2025
 I went to [docker hub](https://hub.docker.com/) and [searched for freeswitch](https://hub.docker.com/search?q=freeswitch).
 I was looking for the office docker image.
-I found dozens of them.
-Unsure of which one to pick, I decided to base this project on [`safarov/freeswitch`](https://hub.docker.com/r/safarov/freeswitch).
+I picked this one to base this project on [`safarov/freeswitch`](https://hub.docker.com/r/safarov/freeswitch).
 It has over 1M downloads, and was only 2 months old.
-Someday, I'll learn the official docker image release process.

 <img width="790" height="296" alt="image" src="https://github.com/user-attachments/assets/1c64263b-4a05-43f7-9cd2-7e1b340439c1" />

 What I wanted to do was run a freeswitch container on my home LAN and connect it to Signalwire.
-I wanted to do a setup that was a push button as possible.
+I wanted to do a setup that was easily reproducable.
+Containers are better for me that installing from source or packages.

 ## Here's my target architecture:
 <img width="907" height="519" alt="image" src="https://github.com/user-attachments/assets/937ea055-2f88-4ab4-8730-13ae83d0b70a" />